 Ice Blasting Applications

-Dry ice blasters are ideal for effortlessly removing adhesives, waxes, binding and parting agents, silicone and rubber residue, paints and lacquers, ink and graffiti, oils and greases, tar, bitumen.
+Dry Ice Blasters are ideal for effortlessly removing adhesives, waxes, binding and parting agents, silicone and rubber residue, paints and lacquers, ink and graffiti, oils and greases, tar, bitumen.

-Karcher Ice Blasters have been designed to work continuously without freezing, a problem that has previously beset most of its competitors, and during the many trials that TDC have carried out with this machine its design has proven effective in alleviating this problem. |
+The Ice Blasters in the TDC fleet are designed to work continuously without freezing, a problem that has previously beset some of other Ice Blasters.
+During the many trials that TDC have carried out with its fleet of machines the products selected have proven effective in alleviating this problem.

 Reduced Downtime

-are no harmful gases or grit to get in the machinery.
-And as there is no need to allow
+No more disassembly or removal of equipment, with dry ice cleaning the equipment can be cleaned in place as there are no harmful gases or grit to get in the machinery.
+And as there is no need to allow the machine to cool down, production is only interrupted for the minimum length of time.

 Eliminates Equipment Damage

-scratch the surface being cleaned, it is even safe to use on surfaces such as glass, plastic and printed circuit boards.
-Also, because the equipment stays in place no damage can
+Dry Ice Blasting does not erode, wear or scratch the surface being cleaned, it is even safe to use on surfaces such as glass, plastic and printed circuit boards.
+Also, because the equipment stays in place no damage can occur from its removal.

 No More Solvent Cleaning